If there’s one thing all parents are likely to agree on it’s that tiny baby clothes are ridiculously cute.

 Your baby’s length of gestation will heavily impact their size at birth, but this alone does not perfectly correlate to their clothing size.

 Healthy babies can come in a relatively wide range of sizes and shapes.

 As we saw, if your baby is around 7lbs at birth, they may fit into newborn clothing from the time they leave hospital to up to 6 weeks or more.

 But if on the other hand your baby is born on the bigger side, for example 8-9lbs, they may only fit into these clothes for 1-2 weeks, or sometimes not at all (in which case you’ll need to move straight onto 0-3 months clothing).

 To complicate matters further, you baby could have long limbs and a long torso, but they may still be on the lighter side.

 So even if your baby has a low birth weight, if they have a long torso or long arms and legs, they may outgrow clothes very quickly, despite their low weight.

 The average birth length of a full-term newborn is 19-20 inches, while the upper range for most newborn clothing is 21-22 inches.

-Given how close the two are, it’s easy to see why many babies either outgrow newborn clothing within a week or two, or even don’t fit newborn clothes at all.
+Given how close the two are, it’s easy to see why many babies either outgrow this classification of clothing within a week or two, or even don’t fit newborn clothes at all.

 How Fast They Grow